rjparton/COMP1511-Tutoring-Notes/README.md

 <ul>
     <li>Good style makes it easier to find errors.
 For example, stray open brackets.
     <li>It also makes it easier for your tutors to understand your code, and therefore help you.
-    <li>The honest truth is that when tutors see "poor style" it makes our jobs so much harder, which means we're less likly to do a good job helping you.
+    <li>The honest truth is that poor style makes our jobs as tutors much harder.
+We may smile but on the inside we're crying.
+Make our lives easeier and we'll be able to do a better job helping you!
 </ul>